mmckechney/SqlBuildManager/docs/massively_parallel.md

 In addition to creating the resources above it will create the following files in the `outputPath` location folder:

 1. `settingsfile-*.json` - batch settings files that contains all of the SQL, Batch, Storage and Service Bus endpoints and connection keys for use in testing.
 There will also be two files ending with `-keyvault.json` that will not contain any secrets, but will instead contain the Key Vault name.
 The secrets will also have been saved to the Key Vault.
+2. `settingsfile-linux-aci-queue-keyvault.json` - settings file for ACI builds.
+This will not contain secrets as ACI will always leverage Key Vault.
-2. `settingsfilekey.txt` - a text file containing the encryption key for the settings files
+3. `settingsfilekey.txt` - a text file containing the encryption key for the settings files
-3. `secrets.yaml` - secrets file containing the the Base64 encoded keys, connection strings and password used by Kubernetes.
+5. `secrets.yaml` - secrets file containing the the Base64 encoded keys, connection strings and password used by Kubernetes.
 This file is not needed if using Key Vault.
-4. `runtime.yaml` - runtime files template for Kubernetes builds
+6. `runtime.yaml` - runtime files template for Kubernetes builds
-5. `secretsProviderClass.yaml` - the Azure Key vault `SecretProviderClass` configuration set up with the Key Vault name and Managed Identity information.
+7. `secretsProviderClass.yaml` - the Azure Key vault `SecretProviderClass` configuration set up with the Key Vault name and Managed Identity information.
 Used by Kubernetes when leveraging Key Vault
-6. `podIdentityAndBinding.yaml` - the Azure Key vault `AzureIdentity` and `AzureIdentityBinding` configuration set up  with the Key Vault name and Managed Identity information.
+8. `podIdentityAndBinding.yaml` - the Azure Key vault `AzureIdentity` and `AzureIdentityBinding` configuration set up  with the Key Vault name and Managed Identity information.
 Used by Kubernetes when leveraging Key Vault
-7. `databasetargets.cfg` - a pre-configured database listing file for use in a Batch, Kubernetes or threaded execution targeting the SQL Azure databases just created.
+9. `databasetargets.cfg` - a pre-configured database listing file for use in a Batch, Kubernetes or threaded execution targeting the SQL Azure databases just created.
 This is used by the integration tests

 **IMPORTANT:** These files can be used _as is_ for the integration testing but are also great reference examples of how to create your own files for production use